 Is Fraxel worth it?

 Yes!
-Fraxel is an amazing cosmetic laser treatment.
-Many celebrities and actors have had Fraxel treatments to rejuvenate the skin to prepare for the high-definition cameras.
-Fraxel has proven results for sun damage, acne scars, fine lines, and sun spots.
+Fraxel is a fantastic cosmetic laser treatment.
+Many celebrities and actors have had Fraxel treatments to rejuvenate their skin to prepare for high-definition cameras.
+Fraxel has proven results for sun damage, acne scars, fine lines, and sunspots.
 Commitment to the series of treatments yields outstanding results.
+Replaces aging, damaged skin with new, healthy skin cells for a more youthful, radiant complexion that lasts.

 Who should perform Fraxel laser skin resurfacing?

-When considering having any cosmetic dermatology procedure on your face, it is best to consult a board-certified dermatologist who has the experience and skills to perform Fraxel laser treatment.
+When considering cosmetic dermatology procedures on your face, it is best to consult a board-certified dermatologist with the experience and skills to perform Fraxel laser treatment.
 A board-certified dermatologist or plastic surgeon will have advanced training in lasers and skin care that technicians at a spa do not have.
-Be sure to research your treating physician to ensure that they are certified in Fraxel and have years of experience in treating cosmetic patients with lasers.
+Be sure to research your treating physician to ensure they are certified in Fraxel and have years of experience treating cosmetic patients with lasers.

 Additional Fraxel & Laser Resurfacing FAQs

 What is laser skin resurfacing?

-Laser resurfacing is the process of using concentrated light energy to remove damaged cells from the outer layers of the skin.
+Laser skin resurfacing is the process of using concentrated light energy to remove damaged cells from the outer layers of the skin.
 Ablative laser resurfacing provides a deeper level of correction, removing the epidermis (outermost layer of the skin) and tightening the dermis (sub-layer of the skin).
 Recovery time often takes a period of several weeks or more.
-Non-ablative laser resurfacing also removes sun-damaged skin cells but uses a shallower penetration of the epidermis.
+Non-ablative laser resurfacing removes sun-damaged skin cells but uses a shallower epidermis penetration.
 Because the intensity is less than an ablative laser, several sessions are typically required for best results.
 There is minimal downtime and recovery following non-ablative laser resurfacing.

 Fraxel® has both ablative and non-ablative capabilities, both of which can improve skin tone and texture.
-Freckles, age spots or other pigmentation irregularities like acne scars can be effectively minimized with fractional laser resurfacing.
-Fine lines and wrinkles will become less noticeable, and even acne scars can be diminished.
+Freckles, age spots, or other pigmentation irregularities can be effectively minimized with fractional laser skin resurfacing.
+Fine lines and wrinkles will become less noticeable, and acne scars can be diminished.

 How does laser skin resurfacing work?